-Right.
+McWhorter: Right.

-But he just sort of threatened her because he knew she would

-probably go with him.
-I mean, I don't know why anybody would

-want to go to that God-forsaken country.
+But he just sort of threatened her because he knew she would probably go with him.
+I mean, I don't know why anybody would want to go to that God-forsaken country.
 It was bombed.
 People were starving to death, everything else like that, but anyhow, that's what happened.

-But long before that in April of-like at the end of April of

-'45-we headed to Crystal City aboard a train with chaperones, actually guards, but they were nice guards and we took the train from New York to St. Louis, from St. Louis to San Antone and to on May Day.

-Uvalde, Texas, which is forty miles north of Crystal City from

-Uvalde, Texas on a bus down to Crystal City, and we arrived there
+But long before that in April of-like at the end of April of '45-we headed to Crystal City aboard a train with chaperones, actually guards, but they were nice guards and we took the train from New York to St. Louis, from St. Louis to San Antone [San Antonio] and to Uvalde, Texas, which is forty miles north of Crystal City from Uvalde, Texas, on a bus down to Crystal City, and we arrived there on May Day [May 1].

-Can I ask you a few questions?
+McWhorter: Can I ask you a few questions?